piotrszczypior/office/README.md

 ```

 ### Running the Application
-After compiling the project, you can run the application from the build directory.
+After compiling the project, you can create_ui the application from the build directory.

 ```bash
 cd build